 Plumeria Fertilizer – What Do They Like?

-Like most flowering plants a Plumeria fertilizer need high levels of phosphorous, especially when developing flowers.
+Like most flowering plants a Plumeria fertilizer provides the high levels of phosphorous, especially when developing flowers.
 Look for a fertilizer with a high middle number like 10-30-10, often knows as “Bloom Booster” fertilizers.

 If applying a liquid high phosphorous fertilizer, apply once after every 4-5 weeks.
 Do not over feed with nitrogen or you will end up with longer, weaker stems and less blooming as nitrogen encourages foliage growth.